Poorna Jagannathan: Career

+In early 2025, Poorna joined the cast of DC Studios' Lanterns for HBO in the recurring role of Zoe.
+Lanterns was released in August 2026.
+In 2025, she joined the cast of the “Lazarus”, a “Joona Linna” adaptation from Apple TV releasing late 2026.

-In 2018, Poorna lent her voice to three podcasts in the Good Night Stories for Rebel Girls series, based on The New York Times Best Seller list books by Elena Favilli and Francesca Cavallo.
+Poorna has lent her voice to three podcasts in the Good Night Stories for Rebel Girls series, based on The New York Times Best Seller list books by Elena Favilli and Francesca Cavallo.
 She read the stories of Mary Kom, Margaret Hamilton and Madam C. J. Walker.
 The series was named among the 50 best podcasts for 2018 by Time and won the 2019 People's Choice Podcast Award in the Education category.

-In 2024, Poorna joined the cast of DC Studios' Lanterns for HBO in the recurring role of Zoe.
-Lanterns is set to be released early 2026.

-Poorna is also one of the leads in the Hulu sitcom Deli Boys as of 2025.

 Nirbhaya

 Moved by a gang rape and murder in Delhi on December 16, 2012, Poorna initiated, produced, and acted in a testimonial play called Nirbhaya (a pseudonym given to the victim).
 The play uses the rape and death of Jyoti Singh Pandey to break the silence around sexual violence.
 She collaborated with internationally acclaimed playwright and director, Yaël Farber, to build the play.
 Nirbhaya opened at the Assembly Hall in August 2013 during the Edinburgh Fringe Festival.
 It won the coveted 2013 Amnesty International Award as well as the Scotsman Fringe First and Herald Angel Awards, and received favorable reviews from leading publications.

 The Sunday Herald called Nirbhaya "one of the most powerful and urgent pieces of human rights theatre ever made".
 In March 2014, Nirbhaya was the centrepiece performance for Southbank's "Women of the World" festival where it played to sold-out houses in the United Kingdom.
 After a successful Kickstarter campaign to fund an India tour, Nirbhaya opened to critical acclaim in India in March 2014, playing to sold-out houses in Mumbai, Delhi, and Bangalore.
 In August 2014, The Guardian audiences voted Nirbhaya among the top 10 "best fringe moments" in the Edinburgh Festival's history.
 Nirbhaya opened to rave reviews at The Culture Project in New York City in May 2015, and rose to become The New York Times Critics' Pick.
 The play toured for three years in multiple cities in Ireland, Canada, India, the UK, and the United States.
 Some reviewers stated that it was one of the most political and deeply moving pieces of theater ever made.
 Nirbhaya is considered one of the most impactful moments in India's history of the women's empowerment movement.